 I can’t tell you what happened that night, but this lifelong anti-Catholic had a Rosary routine from that moment on.
 I would kneel at my bed and pray it every night.
 I now recognize that the blasphemous thoughts and piercing doubts I experienced in those early days were demonic attacks, but Our Lady took care of them.
 I received a perseverance in prayer and an acceptance of my frailty that only seemed to bind me closer to my new friend and confidante, my Heavenly Mother.

-Thirty-two years later, I am too often guilty of prayers done to “check that box” so I can move on to what’s really important, namely, my to-do list.
-But despite the times I let go of Mary’s hand, I have never for a moment, since that powerful evening in Caldwell Chapel, stopped believing that the Rosary will save the world because it is the prayer that invokes, through his Mother, the power of the One who has already conquered the world.
+Thirty-four years later, I am too often guilty of prayers done to “check that box” so I can move on to what’s really important, namely, my to-do list.
+But despite the times I let go of Mary’s hand, I have never for a moment, since that life-changing evening in Caldwell Chapel, stopped believing that the Rosary will save the world because it is the prayer that invokes, through his Mother, the power of the One who has already conquered the world.

 The Rosary asks very little of us.
 It asks as much focus as we can bring to the fifteen minutes that we’re praying.
 And whatever we have to give is always enough.
 It’s said that what we give to Jesus through Mary, she places on a fine plate and adorns with decorations so that even if we give her the bruised fruit of our prayer, she makes it beautiful before presenting it to her Son.